 Spaghetti Code

-As the subtitle may suggest, I’ve left the super-fast-to-start Hexo framework for a more complicated solution, because, you know, I want to cook my spaghetti!
+As the subtitle may suggest, I’ve left the super-fast-to-start Hexo framework for a more complicated solution: because, you know, I want to cook my own spaghetti!

-Long story short, I came upon some limitations about using Hexo and its themes, so instead of hacking around the entire codebase to do some (apparently) simple tasks, I’ve opted for a fresh start, plus this is a perfect occasion to try some new NPM package.
+Long story short, I ran into some limitations with Hexo and its themes.
+Instead of hacking around the entire codebase to achieve (seemingly) simple tasks, I decided to start fresh.
+Plus, this felt like the perfect opportunity to try out some new NPM packages.

 So, welcome to my new blog.